 What is construction and demolition waste?

 The first thing we need to do is explain what exactly construction and demolition waste is.
-Construction and demolition waste is the unwanted materials that remain after one has built or brought down a building, aka the process of demolition.
+This type of waste is the unwanted materials that remain after one has built or brought down a building, aka the process of demolition.

 - Concrete – After construction, there is concrete that is left unused, and some may have fallen off during the building process.
 Concrete is also a waste you get after you have brought down a building.